 This article was originally published in Electrochemical and Metallurgical Industry Publication of February 1907.
 Information within this article is therefore correct as of 1907.
 The publication of this material aims to provide historical insight on the subject and its place in industry.

-The arrangement of channels in this press, are such that the treating solution or wash water must pass through the cakes from one side to the other in the most direct and uniform manner, and the drying of the cakes is effected with complete satisfaction by passing compressed air through the press.
+The arrangement of channels in this press is such that the treating solution or wash water must pass through the cakes from one side to the other in the most direct and uniform manner, and the drying of the cakes is effected with complete satisfaction by passing compressed air through the press.

 The same form of press which is used for the chlorination process is recommended for the separation of zinc dust precipitates in the cyanide process.